deargle-classes/msbx5500-spring-2021/log.md

 We also talked about why other classes would be requiring that students install DockerHub in order to run jupyter notebooks.
 Students were not aware of the horrors of compiling certain python libraries such as, IIRC, hadoop.
 Docker gives a perfectly-predictable system environment in which to run packages.
+Like a virtual environment manager for python, Docker gives a virtual environment on an operating-system-level scope.
+Lightweight virtual machines.

 ## Coming up next